adncllng/vmock/src/pages/news/en/public-performance-with-www.md

 description: >-
   Friend and collaborator Joanna Guillaume performed a speech act with Womxn Walk the Walk Collective last week.
-The work was the closing event of a walk in commemoration of the Polytechnique Massacre.
+The work was the closing event of a walk in commemoration of the Polytechnique Women Massacre, that took place 30 years ago this year.
 ---
 .